 The School recognises the need to adopt an individualised approach to maintaining good behaviour, particularly when poor or inappropriate behaviour arises due to a pupil dealing with more complex issues for which they require support (for example, pupils with special educational needs/disabilities for whom the School has a duty under the Equality Act 2010, and for whom reasonable adjustments must be made).
-This will include liaison with parents and in some cases GPs, counsellors and specialist agencies such as CAMHS (the Child and Adolescent Mental Health Service).
+This will include liaison with parents and in some cases GPs, specialist wellbeing support and external agencies.
 The School takes allegations of bullying very seriously and its Anti-Bullying Policy also deals with the way in which pupils treat one another.